fraulueneburg/fraulueneburg/README.md

 ## Hi there.
 I’m Wiebke, a Full Stack Web Developer and UI/UX designer 👋
-Have a look at my projects below and don’t forget to (https://www.linkedin.com/in/fraulueneburg/)[connect with me on LinkedIn]
+Have a look at my projects below and don’t forget to [https://www.linkedin.com/in/fraulueneburg/](connect with me on LinkedIn)

 <!--
 **fraulueneburg/fraulueneburg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.